SaiPramodh128/ARC/README.md

 When looking at a task, a test-taker has access to inputs & outputs of the demonstration pairs, plus the input(s) of the test pair(s).
 The goal is to construct the output grid(s) corresponding to the test input grid(s), using 3 trials for each test input.
 "Constructing the output grid" involves picking the height and width of the output grid, then filling each cell in the grid with a symbol (integer between 0 and 9, which are visualized as colors).
 Only *exact* solutions (all cells match the expected answer) can be said to be correct.

+## Task solved
+### solve_5ad4f10b
+On analysis here the input contains two unique colour, one scattered all over the grid and other appears to be grid of square shape.
+The square shaped grid consists of random colour which appears to be in m x n but the output is in  3 x 3 grid.
+The subgrid which is inside the main input grid is then transformed to  3 x 3, difference with swap of the unique colours found in input.
+Pattern:
+1. The background colour of the input here appears to be black(0) which will the background of the output grid too.
+2. The scattered colour are found initial as I think scattered appears first in the input before the subgrid.
+There might be also be a scenario where scatterd occurs less than the subgrid colour.
+3. The subgrid may be in any m x n which is always square matrix array.
+It appears to be a grid with unique colours filling the m x n  which is resembles a
+3 x 3 matric with missing same unique colours.
+Transformation:
+1. The scattered colour and the subgrid colour are found which are later going to be swapped.
+2.The boundary of the subgrid is found by the first occurence of the subgrid color in the input by gramming the index as top left and bottom right occurance of the subgrid colour
+3. Then framing the output grid with the stepsize of 3 since the output grid is a 3 x 3 grid.
+4. The subgrid values are swapped with scattered colour value in the output grid which is filled.
+With spliting the row in three parts.
+These three parts resembles the output grid and black(0) as the missing value
+### solve_1b60fb0c
+On analysis the input and output are going to the same.
+The background of the input are mostly black (0) and has blue shapes of pattern and the missing pattern are in red.
+Patterns:
+1. If we consider in a symetrical view of lets say top and bottom halves both are symetrical to each other similarly the left and right should also be symetrical.
+2. For this input if we consider the top and bottom parts if they are adjusted, the left and right will also follow the same funcionality since they are symetrical.

+On Comparing the first and last rows, as well as the first + 1 and last - 1 rows On Comparing the first and last columns, as well as the first + 1 and last - 1 columns

+Transformations :
+1. The goal is to fill the empty blue cells in the output grid with red to satisfy the pattern criteria.
+2. If the bottom row of the grid is displaced by one along the x axis as compared to the top row, when compared to the right column of the grid, the left column is displaced by one along the y axis.
+The pattern shape is iterated in a loop to fill the colour same as the symetrical side.
+### solve_c8cbb738
+On analysis the input may be of any size m x n.
+The output size depends on the input as of the biggest sub pattern in the input
+Patterns:
+1. Two or more distinct colors, with one color notably found in the input grid cells
+2. By connecting the same coloured cells, you can make shapes like squares, rectangles, and diamonds.
+Transformation:
+1. Calculate the size of the largest square-shaped colored cells and create an output grid with that size and dominant color as the background colour.
+2. Now, start looking at the various colored cells and map them in the output grid in the same form (rectangle, diamond, square) with the same color and size as the input grid.
+### solve_3bd67248
+On analysis the input may be of size m x n and the output will also be same size
+Pattern:
+1.The input consist of a unique colour along with black. which is bordered along the left side of the grid.
+2.The output should consists of a diagonal of red colour
+3. And a third colour of yellow bordered at the bottom of the grid.
+Transformation:
+1.The output grid is filled with red(2) using np.flipud which is other diagonal of the grid
+2. In the output grid last row consists of yellow
+3. And finally the input grids unique value along left side
+### solve_9af7a82c
+On analysis the input grid may be of any size.
+The size of the output grid depends on the occurence of the unique colors in the input grid.
+Pattern:
+1.Output grid consists of occurence of unique colour in the descending order.
+2.The values are arranged from top to bottom in the descending order of colour
+Transformation:
+The maximum occurence of a colour is number of rows in the output grid, and number of unique colors other than black is the number of columns in the output grid

 ## Usage of the testing interface